Yunlongs/clang-function-prototype/README.md

 For example, the `apps.c`, it can't identify the function between line `1151` and `3000`.

-I have tried many way to fix it, but i failed.
+I have tried many ways to fix it, but i failed.
 If you have some ideas, please help me.

-**But,it can work properly at most time, don't worry.**
+**But,it can work properly at most time, don't worry.
+I find if you remove all the `#include` and `#define,#ifdef,#end...`，the probability of error will be smaller.**

 ## Referred Link
 1. https://github.com/Robin-Y-Ding/PureFunction